tscott-00/phogroup.github.io/cdse/model_constrained.md

 ### Significant Results

-The results for the linear inverse problem with a linear neural network show that the model-constrained term added to the cost function gives better results than the purely navie DNN.
-In particular, the accuracy of pure NN solely depends on how much training data we have.
-Meanwhile, as shown in the figure 1., with the same training data set, the mcDNN approach gives a lower error in the test data set since that lowest error point coincides with the optimal regularization parameter of the inverse problem solver.
-In other words, in the mcDNN approach, the forward map term parameter almost corresponds to the regularization parameter in the inverse linear problem (figure 2.).
+The results for the linear inverse problem with a linear neural network show that the model-constrained term added to the cost function gives better results than the  naive DNN.
+In particular, the accuracy of naive DNN solely depends on how much training data we have.
+Meanwhile, as shown in the figure 1., with the same training data set, the mcDNN approach gives a lower error in the test data set.

 ![image](/assets/figures/hainguyen/mcDNN_fig_1.png)